vaefremov/octopus-bot/SETUP.md

    ```
 3. **Script Permissions**: Only allow the bot to run trusted scripts with appropriate permissions
 4. **User Access**: Restrict bot access by verifying user IDs in production
+  - Use the `ADMIN_USERS` environment variable to list admin Telegram user IDs (comma-separated).
+  - Mark sensitive scripts in the YAML config with `admin_only: true` to prevent interactive invocation by non-admins.

 ## Logging